Ethical GuidelinesYour privacy is important to us.

-It is essential that all researchers and participants at AfterlifeData.com understand the ethical issues and implications of research and act accordingly.
-Therefore, this document is intended to be advisory rather than prescriptive and it aims to help researchers and participants avoid ethical dilemmas and difficulties during the research process.
+It is essential that all researchers, volunteers and participants at AfterlifeData.com understand the ethical issues and implications of research and act accordingly.
+Therefore, this document is intended to be advisory rather than prescriptive and it aims to help researchers, volunteers and participants avoid ethical dilemmas and difficulties during the research process.

 Ethics (morals) is a familiar part of everyday life as we tend to evaluate the moral characters of others, and think of rules to distinguish between right and wrong, such as the golden rule “do onto others as you would have them do unto you.”
 However, it can be argued that ‘ethics’ relate to a person’s own private considerations whereas ‘morals’ relate to social matters.
 The ethical guidelines developed by professional bodies such as the American Psychological Association, The British Psychological and the Association of Social Anthropologists are put in place to inform researchers of the need to protect the interests of participants through: